JakeCooper/OnePlusTwoBot/README.md

 3. Click links in your gmail inbox (or add a python script to automate this)

 ### Method 2
+1. Download and install Requests (http://docs.python-requests.org/en/latest/)
-1. Run GmailExploit2.py
+2. Run GmailExploit2.py
-2. Enter your email WITH @gmail.com when prompted.
+3. Enter your email WITH @gmail.com when prompted.
-3. Enter your referral code (5-6 digits found on the end of your referral link)
+4. Enter your referral code (5-6 digits found on the end of your referral link)
-3. Run EmailParser.py
+5. Run EmailParser.py
-4. Enter your email WITH @gmail.com.
+6. Enter your email WITH @gmail.com.
-5. Enter your password
+7. Enter your password

 Note: EmailParser.py won't work if you have 2-step authentication ON.
 For the time being, disable it and then run it